Table of contents

 Required is used if you want the response of this question to be mandatory.
 This means that the respondents need to answer the question to proceed to the next page or your survey.

-Horizontal is used if you want the response alternatives to be presented horizontally in the survey.
+Horizontal is used if you want the answer options to be presented horizontally in the survey.
 It will also be displayed horizontally in Editing Mode if this alternative is selected.

-Use Weight to provide you with the possibility to weight the response alternatives.
-Weighting the response alternatives gives you the ability to draw different types of values in your report.
+Weight will provide you with the possibility to weight the response options.
+Weighting the answer options give you the ability to draw different types of values in your report.
 For example, an average value and the standard deviation of the answers.
 Weights can be added before, during and after carrying out the survey.
 They will be attached to the results immediately.

 Add textbox to last option is used to add a textbox linked to the last answer option.
 For example, if you want the respondent to write something other than the default options (for example when using the alternative “Other”).
 Note: The character limit for the textbox/text area is 32,000 characters.
 This is set as the limit because it is the maximum amount of characters that fit into an Excel cell and, hence, ensures that export is possible.